Explore the dramatic landscapes and rich folklore of southern Armenia on this brand new 14-day guided trek!

 How do we know this experience is one-of-a-kind?
 Simple: we’re part of the partnership of organisations that spent the last four years developing the route.
 Nobody else knows it like us!

 Since 2016 we’ve been sending our trail explorers to the far south of Armenia in search of the perfect hiking route.
-In 2019 and 2020, a huge shared construction effort by our volunteers and partners has resulted in the 153km Legends Trail – a regional long-distance route in its own right, and a major stage of the Transcaucasian Trail through Syunik province.
+In 2019 and 2020, a huge shared construction effort by our partners People In Need and ARK Armenia has resulted in the 148km Legends Trail – a regional long-distance route in its own right, and a major stage of the Transcaucasian Trail through Syunik province.

 This is an exclusive opportunity to experience first-hand the fruits of our labours, and help ensure the trail’s future.